AbberiorInstruments/ImspectorDocs/docs/faq.rst

 This is a collection of common problems people encounter when using Imspector.
 Some are common misconceptions or connected to bugs or shortcomings in other software / hardware, but most of them will probably be due to a bug or at least an unintuitive feature of Imspector itself.
 In all cases a possible workaround is suggested.
-If the bug has been fixed or the feature changes in a later Imspector version, it is most probably mentioned here.
-Otherwise a quick look in the (hugely incomplete) :ref:`Changelog` could help to see whether downloading a newer revision can help.

 Errors During Startup
 ----------------------